fioprotocol/fio-devhub/_docs/bp/index.md

 ---
 # FIO Block Producers

-FIO block producers (BPs) host and manage the infrastructure necessary to run the FIO Chain BPs also play a major role in the governance of the chain.
+FIO block producers (BPs) host and manage the infrastructure necessary to run the FIO Chain.
+BPs also play a major role in the governance of the chain.
 FIO Protocol is a distributed proof-of-stake chain wherein FIO token holders choose BPs [by voting for producers]({{site.baseurl}}/docs/fio-protocol/voting) or [proxying their vote]({{site.baseurl}}/docs/how-to/proxy-vote).

-Blocks are produced exactly every 0.5 seconds by a specific block producer designated to produce a block at that time.
+Blocks are produced every 0.5 seconds by a specific block producer designated to produce a block at that time.
 Blocks are produced in rounds of 126 (6 blocks each times 21 producers).
-In FIO, block producers can modify system smart contracts with ⅔ + 1 (15 BPs) supermajority.
+In FIO, block producers can modify system smart contracts with a ⅔ + 1 (15 BP) supermajority.

 The [block producer API]({{site.baseurl}}/pages/api/fio-api/#tag--Block-Producer-Actions) details the transactions available for managing the FIO chain.

 ---
 ## Understanding BP performance and effectiveness

 There are several tools for examining BP performance and effectiveness.
-While no single measure can be used to determine how well a BP is performing there are several measures that should be considered before voting.
+While no single measure can be used to determine how well a BP is performing, there are several measures that should be considered before voting.

 ##### Does the BP publish information about themselves?